little boy

 The boy nodded his head, smiled gratefully and reached for the candy.
 As he drew near her, Amaryllis saw bruises on the child's face, and an icy chill stabbed her heart.

 It was not uncommon for parents in the nineteenth century to use physical punishment when disciplining their children.
 It was an era when the old adage "Spare the rod and spoil the child" was the rule, not the exception.
 Still, the bruises on Bertie's face upset Amaryllis.
-She hated to see people mistreat those that were weaker than themselves.
+She hated to see people mistreat those who were weaker than themselves.
 She despised men who beat their wives, adults who abused children and anyone who mistreated animals.

 "I told you to go to your room," Magnolia cried and snatched the piece of candy from the child's hand.
 "Nanny!
 Come get Bertie and see that he stays upstairs."

 Amaryllis bit her tongue to keep from criticizing Magnolia's treatment of the boy, although she thought it abominable.
-When she left her neighbor's house shortly after the disturbing incident, she knew there would be no more tea parties and no shopping trip.
+When she left her neighbor's house shortly after the disturbing incident, she knew there would be no more tea parties and no shopping trips.
 Lonely though she was, Amaryllis had no desire to be friends with such a cruel, unfeeling woman as Magnolia Bainbridge.

 * * *